 What blue chip stocks are in the financial sector?

 The largest piece of the S&P/ASX20 pie is taken up by Financials, with the usual suspects and heavy hitters like Australia and New Zealand Banking Group (ANZ), Commonwealth Bank of Australia (CBA), National Australia Bank Limited (NAB) and Westpac (WBC) among the top.

 At the time of writing, the Big Four banks have all recently recovered from their COVID-19 lows.
-CBA, in particular, has gained 40% in the past year.
+CBA, in particular, has gained more than 50% in the past year.
 However, with the Cash Rate at a historical low (0.10%) interest rates are correspondingly low.
-Often, low-interest rates can not bode well for the banking sector’s profits, so this will be an interesting space for investors to watch.
+Often, low interest rates can not bode well for the banking sector’s profits, so this will be an interesting space for investors to watch.

-Not many health care corporations sit amongst the ASX20, but CSL group – otherwise known as the Commonwealth Serum Laboratories – have a market cap large enough to ensure Health Care is still a primary sector in the top 20.
+Not many health care corporations sit amongst the ASX20, but the CSL group – otherwise known as the Commonwealth Serum Laboratories – have a market cap large enough to ensure Health Care is still a primary sector in the top 20.
 CSL is a manufacturer of biotechnology, researching as well as producing medicines that treat a variety of medical conditions.
-This year, CSL have turned 105, after being established in 1916 in response to Australia’s isolation throughout the war.
-They were key in introducing medicines like penicillin to Australia, as well as vaccines against influenza and polio.
+Historically, CSL has been key in introducing medicines like penicillin to Australia, as well as vaccines against influenza and polio.